If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 That's all there is to it.
 Increased pressure means that food cooks faster--usually a lot faster.
 For example, you can cook dry beans to tender perfection in about half an hour--no soaking required!
 White rice will cook in about 3 minutes.
 And you can braise meat in a fraction of the time it takes to do in the oven, with succulent, mouth-watering results.

 NOTE: The last sentence of the Wikipedia definition is important: almost any food which can be cooked in steam or liquids can be cooked in a pressure cooker.
-Remember it!

 What Is a Stovetop Pressure Cooker?